 Most of the stories in my groups are pretty negative, or at least have negative sub parts.
 They are heavy with rejection by bio parents or siblings, abusive parents, substance abuse, foster horrors, etc. I felt out of place at first.
 I still do, a little, because my story is so rare.
-I had a psychologically abusive dad, sure, but I have not been rejected by anyone in my biological family.
 There are also adoptees in the group who cling to feelings of abandonment by their biological parents, even if they have good relationships with them.
 There are a few good stories of course and I always knew that mine was rare, but I did not know how rare until joining these groups.

 I could not understand why most adoptees felt the way they did if they grew up in loving homes.
 There is a recurring concept in the main group that I didn’t agree with at first.
 One I kept rolling around in my head.
 One I spoke to Cindy, Amanda (sister), and my therapist about.
 It’s that every adoptee goes through trauma when they are taken away from the person they spent 9 months inside of.
 That babies bond with their mothers before being born and that the trauma of separation stays with adoptees for their entire lives, even though they don’t remember it.

 I thought a lot about it and read more and more stories and posts of other people talking about it, but I didn’t understand.
 Until I finally bought the book that everyone was saying all adoptees and everyone involved with adoption should read – The Primal Wound.
 It explains exactly what I could not grasp.
 I didn’t even get to the first official chapter before putting the book down in shock.
 It took a day or two for me to pick it back up and continue reading.
 The first chapter had the same effect.